risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.7/sql/commands/sql-create-mv.md

 ```

 :::tip
+`CREATE MATERIALIZED VIEW` will first **backfill** historical data from the referenced relations, and it may take a long time to complete depending on how much data needs to be backfilled.

 To perform the operations in the background, you can execute `SET BACKGROUND_DDL=true;` before running the `CREATE MATERIALIZED VIEW` statement.
 See details in [`SET BACKGROUND_DDL`](/sql/commands/sql-set-background-ddl.md).
 :::